 Binder jetting and material jetting are two related 3D printing technologies that, on the surface, have similarities.
 On closer examination, the differences are much greater.
 Binder jetting is a material-adaptable, powder-bed process.
 Model slices are bonded and keyed to the slice below by jetting a wide range of adhesive compounds by bubble-jet or inkjet methods, to print/bond a picture of the slice.

 Material jetting also uses bubble-jet technology, but prints model slices directly onto a build table.
 It generally uses modified acrylic resins or epoxies.
-Binder jetting provides cost-effective, rapid production of relatively low-resolution parts in a large range of materials, while material jetting offers higher resolution suitable for detailed plastic prototypes and models.
-The selection of applicable technology depends on the specific requirements of the project, including: resolution, materials, and production volume.
+Binder jetting provides cost-effective, rapid production of relatively low-resolution parts in an extensive range of materials, while material jetting offers higher resolution suitable for detailed plastic prototypes and models.
+The selection of applicable technology depends on the project's specific requirements, including resolution, materials, and production volume.

 This article will discuss the differences between binder jetting vs. material jetting in terms of their processes, advantages and disadvantages, material selection, types, and more.